Does Salt Kill Ground Elder?

 Salt stays in the topsoil.
 Unlike water, salt doesn’t drain away quickly.
 It accumulates in the upper layers of soil where your ornamental plants have their roots – not where the ground elder rhizomes spread.

 Contact treatment only.
 Even if surface roots absorbed some salt, it wouldn’t travel through the plant to kill the extensive rhizome network.
 Salt kills by dehydration on contact, not by systemic action.
+The same limitation makes salt ineffective against bindweed and other deep-rooted weeds.

 The Damage Salt Actually Causes